RalphBacon/269-Elecrow-3.5-TFT-with-ESP32-built-in/README.md

 I chose the 3.5" touch screen because it seemed the "best fit" for hobbyists, although I was tempted by the huge 7" screen they have too!
 https://www.elecrow.com/esp32-display-3-5-inch-hmi-display-spi-tft-lcd-touch-screen.html?idd=3
+At the time of writing (July 2023) it's on special offer.
+I recommend you also get the case, it's less than $2.

 ### Libraries
 Although Elecrow make a big splash on their website about using the open source LVGL (Light & Versatile Graphics Library), which I'm sure is great, I never got a chance to use it, as all the example sketches did not seem aimed at the ESP32 processor (example: the backlight control was attached to "pin 46" which the ESP32 doesn't even have).
 This will need more investigation.